Introduction to Overnight Bushwalking

 Stove: You can of course eat cold food, or even use a fire.
 But there are places and times where fires are banned, and they are also not as convenient as a stove.
 Having one is strongly recommended.

 There are essentially three kinds - gas cylinder, methylated spirits (metho), and Shellite.
-Each type has its pros and cons, once again you can hire stoves from the club.
+Each type has its pros and cons.

 The difference between them is the fuel that they burn.
 Gas cylinders are the easiest to use and are very light but the fuel is the most expensive.
 Metho is generally easy to light, and burns mildly although quite effectively.
 Shellite stoves take longer to light as you have to heat up the fuel first, but once going heat very efficiently.
 They create more heat for a given amount of fuel and for this reason tend to be favoured for longer or alpine trips.